samd-systems/palo-alto-labs/Default-Routing-Route-Redistribution-and-Inter-Zone-Policy-on-Palo-Alto-NGFW/README.md

 ### Proof of Policy-Governed Traffic Behavior
 - Bidirectional traffic between Inside and Outside networks was generated
-- Traffic matched an explicit inter-zone security rule
+- Traffic matched an explicit inter-zone security policy rule
-- Policy hit counts incremented, confirming active enforcement
+- Security policy hit counts incremented, confirming active enforcement
-- Traffic flow occurred only through defined security policy, not implicit routing behavior
+- Traffic flow occurred only as a result of policy evaluation, not implicit routing behavior

+This permissive inter-zone rule is intentionally used to demonstrate that routing enables reachability, but security policy—not routing—ultimately determines whether traffic is permitted.

 ## Key Takeaways
-- Default routing and redistribution expand reachability but do not bypass security enforcement
+- Routing state enables reachability but does not grant permission
-- Inter-zone communication remains explicitly controlled by firewall policy
+- Inter-zone communication is explicitly governed by security policy
-- Observable routing state and policy hit counts provide defensible validation evidence
+- Policy hit counts provide defensible evidence of enforcement behavior

 ## Lab Environment
 - Palo Alto Networks NGFW (VM-Series)